PivotalSharedIreland/trilogy/README.md

 - Messages
 - Balance / Prepay user with low balance
 ```
-will instruct the framework to load the `tests/fixtures/setup/messages.sql` and `tests/fixtures/setup/balance/prepay_user_with_low_balance.sql` in the order specified before running the test case.
+will instruct the framework to load the `tests/fixtures/setup/messages.sql` and `tests/fixtures/setup/balance/prepay_user_with_low_balance.sql` before running the test case in the order specified.
 When a referenced fixture is not found, the whole test suite fails.

 ### Automatic schema load